Jeep JK tailgate MOLLE panel & fold-down table1

 As it turns out there are several products that can be attached to the tailgate.
 It all depends on what your needs are, and of course what you’re willing to spend on the system.

 You can obviously build a simple panel or rack yourself, and customize it the way you wish.
 I’m all about DIY projects, but after some calculations I decided that in this case I will save myself time and trouble and pick one of the available products out there.

-So there’s few options (prices might change):
+So there’s few options (prices and availability might change):

 – Smittybilt G.E.A.R.
 Tailgate Cover.
 It’s manufactured out of 600 denier polyester, and requires drilling into your tailgate (around $60.00)